 Survey of users to understand the features they were using in JustCode followed by a remote usability study to dive deeper.

 Registering for academic courses can be difficult.
-We created a more usable design that would allow for simpler registration.
+We created a design that enables simpler registration.

 Malls usually have good signage to point you in the right direction.
 But websites?
 Probably a different story.